bastiansg/kb-assistant-challenge/README.md

     See: [https://ai.pydantic.dev/mcp/](https://ai.pydantic.dev/mcp/)

+#### System Evaluation

+As part of building a robust system, you should carefully consider:

+-   **How will you evaluate the system?**

+    What metrics or criteria will you use to assess the quality and accuracy of the responses?

+-   **How will you ensure the agent does not hallucinate or rely on prior knowledge of the movie?**

+    Your system should be designed to **only answer based on the retrieved context**, not the agent's pretrained knowledge.

 ## Environment Setup

 _This setup is highly recommended but not obligatory.
 Work on the challenge using the environment of your preference._